Police related deaths

 2021-0169 28 May 2021 City of Brighton and Hove

-Concerns summary There was an over-reliance on assumed capacity, failure to assess for Acquired Brain Injury (ABI) and its impact on substance use, alongside poor inter-team communication and lack of coordination, all compounded by inadequate staff training.
+Concerns summary (AI summary) There was an over-reliance on assumed capacity, failure to assess for Acquired Brain Injury (ABI) and its impact on substance use, alongside poor inter-team communication and lack of coordination, all compounded by inadequate staff training.

 Zeyna Partington